Means

 ME013 | Media Capture | A subject can capture photos, videos and/or audio with an external device, such as taking photos of a screen, documents, or their surroundings. |

-ME008 | Network Attached Storage | A subject can write to a Network Attached Storage (NAS) device outside of the organisations control. |
+ME008 | Network Attached Storage | A subject can write to a Network Attached Storage (NAS) device outside the organization’s control.
+In remote or hybrid settings, the subject’s ability to access NAS devices on their personal LAN — from a corporate-managed endpoint — introduces a persistent and often unmonitored risk vector.

 ME017 | Physical Disk Access | A subject has the ability to access the physical disk of a target system. |